steph-xue/steph-xue/README.md

-# Hi There 👋
+# Hi there! 👋🏻

 My name is Steph (@steph-xue), and I am a Bachelor of Computer Science (BCS) student at the University of British Columbia (UBC).
-I also previously graduated from UBC with a Doctor of Pharmacy degree (PharmD) in 2022 and worked as a pharmacist across various healthcare settings.
-These experiences showed me firsthand how fragmented systems and manual processes could impact patient care, which sparked my interest in building software to solve real-world problems.
-Over time, that interest grew into a genuine passion for software development, which led me to pursue a career in this field. 👩🏻‍💻🖥️
+I have previously graduated from UBC with a Doctor of Pharmacy degree (PharmD) in 2022 and worked as a pharmacist across various healthcare settings.
+These experiences gave me firsthand insight into how fragmented systems and manual processes can impact patient care, which sparked my interest in building software solutions that can address these challenges.
+Over time, that interest grew into a genuine passion for software development and led me to pursue it as a career.

-I have since worked as a Software Developer Intern at Kardium, where I developed software tools to help streamline feature development for the Globe Pulsed Field System, an advanced medical device designed to treat atrial fibrillation through high-definition cardiac mapping and pulsed field ablation. 🫀💻
+Since then, I have worked at Kardium as a Software Developer Intern on the Globe Pulsed Field System, an advanced medical device designed to treat atrial fibrillation through high-definition cardiac mapping and pulsed field ablation.
+In this role, I developed a configuration management tool to streamline feature development for the Globe System and also helped refactor the host interface for improved consistency and maintainability.

-I am passionate about full-stack software development, modern web technologies, software architecture, cloud infrastructure, and agentic AI systems.
-I enjoy creative problem-solving, turning innovative ideas into practical solutions, and building software that is purposeful, intuitive, and thoughtfully designed. 💡✨
+My technical interests include full-stack development, software architecture, cloud infrastructure, and agentic AI systems.
+I also enjoy creative problem solving, turning innovative ideas into practical solutions, and building software that is purposeful, intuitive, and thoughtfully designed.

-- ☁️ Currently furthering my knowledge in amazon web services
+- ☁️ Currently learning more about cloud infrastructure and AWS
-- 🤝🏻 I am always looking to collaborate on new innovative project ideas
+- 🤝🏻 Open to collaborating on innovative or fun project ideas
-- 📷 Some of my other interests include: photography, digital art, video games, food, travel
+- 📷 Other interests: photography, digital art, video games, food, and travel
-- 🐈 Fun fact: I have a cute cat named Rhea who is an American Shorthair and Maine Coon mix
+- 🐈 Fun fact: I have a cat named Rhea who loves cozy naps and keeping me company while I code
-- ✉️ How to reach me: connect with me on LinkedIn below or email me at stephaniexue3@gmail.com
+- ✉️ How to reach me: connect with me on LinkedIn or send me an email at stephaniexue3@gmail.com

 <br>